JasonEtco/jasonet.co/src/pages/posts/build-your-own-probot.md

 Interestingly, the API design (started by [@bkeepers](https://github.com/bkeepers)) looks and feels a lot like a chatbot.
 I'm hoping that from this post, you (yes you!) will get an understanding of how Probot integrates with GitHub and _why_ it feels easy to use, and then you'll be able to bring those patterns to your own projects.

-I'm going to leave the [**Why we built Probot**](#why-we-built-probot) until the end, because while it is interesting and enlightening, we want to build stuff!
+I'm going to leave the [**Why we built Probot**](#why-we-built-probot) until the end because while it is interesting and enlightening, we want to build stuff!

 A couple of important notes: